 When Did You First Become Aware of Health Disparities in Medicine?

-When I was a medical student at Albert Einstein College of Medicine in the Bronx, it seemed like whatever the class topic — from genetics to kidney or heart disease — African Americans had higher health risks.
+When I was a medical student at Albert Einstein College of Medicine in the Bronx, it seemed like whatever the class topic — from genetics to kidney or heart disease — Black Americans had higher health risks.
 But there was never any context behind the statistics.
 It was just accepted as, “it is what it is.”
 I started wondering: Why is this the case — and how can we fix it?

 After medical school, I did a residency in internal medicine at Massachusetts General Hospital in Boston.
 My clinic in Chelsea served a largely Central American immigrant population.
 I quickly realized that the problems my patients faced outside the clinic were having a greater impact on their lives than whether I put them on the right blood thinner or cholesterol medicine.
 Did they have a job?
 Were they worried about being deported?
 Could they afford the medicines I prescribed?